 A page design or the grouping of scrapbooking pages that go together.
 A layout can be one page; two or some are even a panoramic 4-page spread.
 It is simply your pages as you have them laid out with or without photos.
 (TOP)

 A naturally occurring acid substance in wood that breaks down over time.
 Paper with lignin is not suitable for archival scrapbooking projects.

 Local Scrapbooking Store like Hobby Lobby, Michaels or JoAnns (TOP)

 Matting is a technique that allows you to enhance your photos by adding a border around the outside edges.
-The border is made from an acid-free paper that looks almost like a frame.
-To create a photo matte, simply cut paper 1/4″ larger than the photo and use photo safe tape to adhere the photo to the matte.
+The border is made from acid-free paper that looks almost like a frame.
+To create a photo matte, simply cut paper 1/4″ larger than the photo and use photo-safe tape to adhere the photo to the matte.
 (TOP)

 Items/objects that are kept or stored because of their historical value.
 They may include newspaper articles, fliers, diplomas, certificates, drawings, awards, recognition, announcements or any other noteworthy documentation.
 (TOP)

 Using several types of media and styles at one time, which might include ink, paint, paper, stamping, and more depending on the artist/creator.
 (TOP)

 Cutting something into smaller pieces and putting it together on the page.